uncharted-causemos/slow-tortoise/README.md

 ## Setup Code Formatting

 This repo uses [black](https://black.readthedocs.io/en/stable/index.html).
-You can install it with `pip install black`.
+You can install it with `pip install black==21.9b0`.
 Once installed, you can configure it in your IDE with the instructions [here](https://black.readthedocs.io/en/stable/integrations/editors.html).
 In VS Code, you simply need to add the folowing lines into `settings.json`
 ```
     "python.formatting.provider": "black",